I'm a Dutchman if I do. A strong refusal. During the rivalry

 means, I will do it or I will call myself a Dutchman.
 Well, I'm

-a Dutchman!
 An exclamation of strong incredulity.

 Source: Dictionary of Phrase and Fable, E. Cobham Brewer, 1894